MaxGhenis/vote/_sources/2022/11/california.md

 #### Decision

 While I understand many will vote on Prop 1 purely as a reinforcement of California's abortion law in response to Dobbs, voters should recognize that it presents a real and substantive policy change.
-Voting on abortion policy pushed me to research and introspect on it more than I have in the past, and as a result, I feel somewhat more confident identifying my preferred policy:
+Voting on abortion policy pushed me to research and introspect on it more than I have in the past, and as a result, I feel somewhat more confident identifying my preferred policy.
-If I had my way, I would enact a 24 week limit on abortion, with exceptions for the mother's health and for severe disabilities or health problems---essentially California's current policy, plus exceptions for severe disabilities or health problems, for example those that make the baby unlikely to survive its first year.
+If I had my way, I would limit abortions after 24 weeks to those where the mother's health is at risk or where the baby is likely to have severe disabilities or health problems---essentially California's current policy, plus exceptions for severe disabilities or health problems, for example those that make the baby unlikely to survive its first year.

 I am closer to Prop 1 from a public opinion perspective, but farther from a utilitarian perspective.
 As a tie-breaker, I'll inject a deontological belief that adults deserve control over their bodies, which favors Prop 1.
-Abortion is understandably a divisive issue, but I hope more rigorous research can identify policies that better align with people's values.
+Abortion is understandably a divisive issue, but more rigorous research can identify policies that better align with people's values.
 Until then, my best guess is that greater abortion access is better on the margin, including in states as permissive as California.

 ### YES on Prop 26